directvt/vtm/doc/settings.md

 - Overlay the `<config/>` subsection from the specified `--config <...>` CLI option value or from a settings file it referencing.

 The file list is built in the following order from the following sources:
-- The settings file list from the hardcoded configuration containing a list of two files (see [/src/vtm.xml](../src/vtm.xml) for reference):
+- The settings file list from the hardcoded configuration containing a list of two files:
   ```xml
   <file*/>  <!-- Clear previously defined sources.
 Start a new list. -->
   <file="/etc/vtm/settings.xml"/>        <!-- Default system-wide settings source.
 The "/etc/..." path will be auto converted to the "%PROGRAMDATA%\..." on Windows. -->